 Healing is a gradual process.
 You should start walking around as soon as possible to reduce swelling and to help prevent blood clots from forming in your legs.
 You will begin to feel better after about a week or two and you should be back at work within a few days following your procedure.

 Strenuous activity should be avoided for about a month as your body continues to heal.
 Although most of the bruising and swelling usually disappear within three weeks, some swelling may remain for three months or more.

 We will schedule follow-up visits to monitor your progress.

 You will see a noticeable difference in the shape of your body quite soon after surgery.
 However, improvement will become even more apparent after about four to six weeks, when most of the swelling has subsided.
 After about three months, any persistent mild swelling usually disappears and the final contour will be visible.
 You will find that you are more comfortable in a wide variety of clothes and more at ease with your body.
 And, by eating a healthy diet and getting regular exercise, you can help to maintain your new shape.

 Is Liposculpture a treatment for obesity?

-Liposculpture is not an effective treatment for obesity and is not an alternative to dieting.
+Liposculpture is not a treatment for obesity and is not an alternative to dieting.
 The procedure works best on those whose weight is stable and/or have localized areas of fat deposits.